Yoweri Museveni: Battle of Kampala

 While involved in the peace negotiations, Museveni was courting General Mobutu Sésé Seko of Zaire to forestall the involvement of Zairean forces in support of Okello's military junta.
 On 20 January 1986, several hundred troops loyal to Amin were accompanied into Ugandan territory by the Zairean military.
 The forces intervened following secret training in Zaire and an appeal from Okello ten days previously.

-By 22 January, government troops in Kampala had begun to quit their posts en masse as the rebels gained ground from the south and south-west.
+By 22 January, government troops in Kampala had begun to quit their posts in masses as the rebels gained ground from the south and south-west.

 Presidency

-Museveni was sworn in as president on 29 January.
-"This is not a mere change of guard, it is a fundamental change", said Museveni, after a ceremony conducted by British-born Chief Justice Peter Allen.
-Speaking to crowds of thousands outside the Ugandan parliament, Museveni promised a return to democracy: "The people of Africa, the people of Uganda, are entitled to a democratic government.
+Museveni was sworn in as president on 29 January 1986.
+After a ceremony conducted by British-born Chief Justice Peter Allen, he said this was not "a mere change of guard" but "a fundamental change."
+Speaking to crowds of thousands outside the Ugandan parliament, Museveni promised a return to democracy, stating: "The people of Africa, the people of Uganda, are entitled to a democratic government.
 It is not a favor from any regime.
 The sovereign people must be the public, not the government."
+After becoming President, Museveni imposed the "Movement system", which was a de facto ban on political parties, under this which parties were restricted to the point of not functioning, making Uganda a de jure no-party democracy.
+In practice, the system acted as a vehicle for Museveni and the National Resistance Movement to maintain an iron grip on the country, turning it into a de facto one-party state.
+Uganda has remained a de facto one-party state ever since.